lunarwtr/vscode-lotro-api/lotro-docs/README.md

 $ lua TurbineDump.lua > TurbineDump.json
 ```

+## Generate Event Dump

+* Install TurbineDumper plugin in lotro plugin folder
+* Load it and collect events data.
+* Unload plugin and it will save to disk (Documents/The Lord of the Ring Online/PluginData/Account/TurbineDumper.plugindata)
+* Convert it to json (similar to TurbineDump above)

 ## Generate EmmyLua

 * Download Latest [SSG HTML Documentation](https://www.lotrointerface.com/downloads/fileinfo.php?id=1054) from lotrointerface.com.
 The newest was for Update 25